Brian-E-Nguyen/Brian-E-Nguyen/README.md

 🐧 I am a Linux enthusiast and I support the free software movement

-🌇 When I am not programming, I enjoy video gaming, photography, watching pro-wrestling, listening to music, and playing on the drums
+🌇 When I am not programming, I enjoy video gaming, photography, watching pro-wrestling, listening to music, walking on the beach while the sun is setting, and playing on the drums

 ## 💙 Connect With Me